The Sovereign Franchise | Joshua T. Berglan

 • Comprehensive physical and online economic twin system

-The practical shift: The Sovereign Franchise no longer depends on opening brand-new physical hubs first.
-If an organization already has the room, people, computers, or institutional trust, the curriculum can plug in immediately.
+The practical shift: The Sovereign Franchise does not depend on opening a new building first.
+If an organization already has the room, people, computers, or institutional trust, the curriculum can begin there.
 A classroom can become a media lab.
 A nonprofit can become a creator incubator.
 A school can become a workforce pipeline.
-A computer lab can become a sovereign media hub.
+Only certified facilitators are eligible to staff and lead the 500 hubs.
+Certification is the gate.
+Commitment is the entry requirement.

 Who This Is For